Nuclear Regulatory Commission.

 (a) Organization and Personnel.
 The 11e.(2) byproduct material program will be located within the existing Division of Radiation Control (Program) of the Utah Department of Environmental Quality.
 The Program will be responsible for all regulatory activities related to the proposed amendment to the Agreement.

 The Program performed an analysis of the expected Program workload under the proposed amendment to the Agreement and determined that a level of three technical and one administrative staff would be needed to implement the 11e.(2) byproduct material authority.
 The distribution of the qualifications of the individual technical staff members will be balanced with the technical expertise needed for 11e.(2) byproduct material (i.e., health physics, hydrology, engineering).
 The Program currently has and intends to initially use existing qualified staff to conduct the 11e.(2) byproduct materials activities.
-At least two staff are qualified in each of the three technical areas identified in the Criteria: health physics, engineering, and hydrology.
+At least two staff are qualified in each of the three technical areas identified in the Criteria: Health physics, engineering, and hydrology.

-The educational requirements for the 11e.(2) byproduct material program staff members are specified in the Utah State personnel position descriptions, and meet the NRC criteria with respect to formal education or combined education and experience requirements.
+The educational requirements for the 11e.(2) byproduct material program staff Start Printed Page 10271members are specified in the Utah State personnel position descriptions, and meet the NRC criteria with respect to formal education or combined education and experience requirements.
 All current staff members hold at least bachelor's degrees in physical or life sciences, or have a combination of education and experience at least equivalent to a bachelor's degree.
 Several staff members hold advanced degrees, and all staff members have had additional training plus working experience in radiation protection.

 The Program also plans to hire three new staff into the program to supplement the existing staff (two professional/technical and one administrative).
 New staff hired into the Program will be qualified in accordance with the Program's training and qualification procedure to function in the areas of responsibility to which the individual is assigned.